sulfurheron/cpp-logfmt/README.md

 ## Developing

-To develop on this repo, I usually use `build_and_action.sh ./exec.sh` to build the Docker build container, install the libraries & executables, and kick me into the container for further testing.
+To develop on this repo, I usually use `build_and_action.sh ./exec.sh CONTAINER_NAME DOCKER_FILE` to build the Docker build container, install the libraries & executables, and kick me into the container for further testing.
 If they change during development, headers, libraries & executables can be rebuilt and reinstalled using